 - When it is finished, remove the dough from the machine and set it in a warm place, cover with a clean tea towel, and let rise for 1 hour.

 - At this point, you can put it in the fridge to use the next day, but when you take it out, let it sit for 30 minutes to warm up.

 Cinnamon Sugar Mix:

 - Combine the sugar and cinnamon.
 Set aside

-- In a saucepan, melt and brown your butter.
+- In a saucepan or microwave, melt your butter.
 Set aside.

-- Roll out dough to measure 12x20 inches.
+- Roll out dough to measure 12 x 18 inches.

-- Spread on the cinnamon-sugar mix, evenly.
+- Spread the cinnamon-sugar mix evenly over the dough.
 Use all of it.
 Yes.

 - Cut your dough into 6 even strips, vertically.

-- Stack your pieces on top of each other.
+- Stack the dough pieces on top of each other.